DynamoDS/RefineryPrimer/03-hello-project-refinery/03-05_refinery-toolkit/README.md

-# Refinery Toolkit
+# Generative Design Toolkit

-The Refinery Toolkit is a collection of packages to accelerate generative design workflows in Dynamo and Refinery.
+The Generative Design Toolkit is a collection of packages to accelerate generative design workflows in Dynamo and Generative Design.

-To get more information on the Refinery Toolkit visit the following link:
+To get more information on the Generative Design Toolkit visit the following link:

 [https://github.com/DynamoDS/RefineryToolkits](https://github.com/DynamoDS/RefineryToolkits)